What is Marketing? Why Should I Market my Soap Business and Where Do I Start?

 - Choose 1 or 2 main focus points for visibility based on the above.
 You do not need to be on Tik Tok, Instagram, Whats App, Face Book, Linked In, Pinterest, Twitter, be growing a huge email list (that is a whole topic on it's own) be attending shows, on Etsy, Ebay, and have your own website.
 Not only will you be wasting your time on some of those channels but you will also drive yourself in to a complete state of overwhelm and despair.

 This will at the very least give you some food for thought and a basic idea of what marketing is and how to decide where to focus your efforts in the early days.
-I cover the topic in more detail in the Silver and Gold Soap Business Boot Camps and also delve in to the why's and how's of audience building and email marketing.
+If you have not started your soap business yet and are just starting out I cover the topic in more detail in the Silver and Gold Soap Business Boot Camps and also delve in to the why's and how's of audience building and email marketing.
 I do however highly recommend you consider investing in more advice and training around this area in addition as it is such an important topic to get to grips with.
 If you need a recommendation, Lucy Pimblott from Marketing for Creatives is your lady.
 I am not on any commission - she is just great at what she does and a little like me in that she is 'no fluff' She has a great '5 Steps to Master Your Marketing' online course too.

 If you take just one thing away from this blog I hope that it is an understanding of the importance of marketing to ensure your business is successful.
 On a personal note I would like to reassure you that it does take time to get to grips with and understand what works for you.
 Keep things simple and in perspective and remember visibility ( the end result of marketing) is accumulative, you may not see the benefits of your hard work for many months but it will be worth it.